jatizon/crypto-trading-bot/README.md

 python bot_main.py
 ```

-`bot_main.py` uses `TradingBotExample`.
-To run a custom strategy, import it from `bot_files` and instantiate it yourself.
+`bot_main.py` runs `TradingBotExample`.
+To use a different strategy, implement a subclass of `TradingBot` and wire your own listeners.

 ## Imports

-Always use the installed package names.
-Never prefix with `src`:
+Use package names directly.
+Never use `src` in imports:

 ```python
 from helpers.calculations import convert_quote_to_base